Create 3D models of the moon and the solar planets!

 Example 2: Create an animated (rotating) planet.

-Similarly you can use the other planetary maps available on Steve Albert's article to create similar images or even animations of rotating planets.
-In the example below I used the map of Jupiter to create this animation:
+You can use other planetary maps to create similar images or animations of rotating planets:

 Note: Jupiter is not a rocky planet hence there is no point in creating a bump map in this case.